-The Labour Standards Division administers the provincial Labour Standards legislation by: providing awareness sessions and presentations to employers, employees and recruiters; investigating and resolving Labour Standards complaints; auditing pay records and recruitment records; and answering inquiries from the public by phone, email and in person.
+The Labour Standards Division administers provincial Labour Standards legislation by providing awareness sessions and presentations to employers, employees and recruiters; investigating and resolving Labour Standards complaints; auditing pay and recruitment records; and answering inquiries from the public by phone, email and in person.

-The Labour Standards legislation sets out the minimum employment rules in Nova Scotia that employers and employees have to follow.
-It also sets out rules specific to the recruitment of workers and the hiring of foreign workers.
+Labour Standards legislation establishes the minimum employment rules in Nova Scotia that employers and employees must follow.
+It includes rules specific to recruiting workers and hiring foreign workers.

 The legislation does not apply to:

-Complaints must be filed with the Nova Scotia Labour Standards Division within six months of a violation of the Nova Scotia Labour Standards Code taking place in order for the Division to have the authority to address the complaint.
-For example, an employee begins a job on January 1, 2014 and regularly works overtime hours without receiving overtime pay.
-Ten months later, on November 1, 2014, the employee files a complaint with Labour Standards claiming overtime pay dating back to her first week of employment.
-Labour Standards cannot order the employer to pay overtime pay owed since January 2014.
-Labour Standards can only order the employer to pay overtime pay owed between May 1, 2014 and November 1, 2014, which is the 6 month period immediately preceding the date she filed her complaint.
+Complaints must be filed with the Nova Scotia Labour Standards Division within six months of a violation of the Nova Scotia Labour Standards Code taking place for the Division to have the authority to address the complaint.
+For example, an employee begins a new job and regularly works overtime hours without receiving overtime pay.
+Eleven months later, the employee ends their employment and files a complaint with Labour Standards claiming overtime pay dating back to the beginning of their employment.
+If Labour Standards finds the employer violated the overtime pay provisions of the Code, Labour Standards can only order the employer to pay overtime pay owed within the 6-month period preceding the date the employee filed their complaint.

 If you have any questions, please contact Labour Standards.